 Certain Sub-Funds ("Restricted Sub-Funds") have been entered onto the list of restricted schemes maintained by the Monetary Authority of Singapore (the "MAS") pursuant to section 305 of the Securities and Futures Act, Chapter 289 of Singapore (the "SFA").
 The list of Restricted Sub-Funds may be accessed at the MAS website at https://masnetsvc2.mas.gov.sg/cisnet/home/CISNetHome.action.
-Investors should note that other Sub-Funds are not available to persons in Singapore via section 305 of the SFA and references to such other Sub-Funds are not and should not be construed as an offer of Units of such other Sub-Funds to persons in Singapore.
+Investors should note that other Sub-Funds referred to in this Explanatory Memorandum other than the Restricted Sub-Funds are not available to persons in Singapore via section 305 of the SFA and references to such other Sub-Funds are not and should not be construed as an offer of Units of such other Sub-Funds to persons in Singapore.